kendallgmason/kendallgmason/README.md

 😄 Pronouns: he/him

 ⚡ Fun fact(s): I love basketball, wwe and all things star wars!
-I also used to work as a vicar and celerant!
+I also used to work as a vicar and celebrant(someone who leads weddings and funerals)!